AI

 Real productivity metrics from actual teams

-Marketing slides promise 10x productivity.
+Marketing slides promise dramatic productivity gains.
 Reality delivers something different.

 Testing across 211 million changed lines of code revealed AI assistance increased completion time by 19% for experienced developers while defect rates grew 4x.
 Not exactly the revolution promised.